 Mission narratives have been written and crafted through the cooperation of members of the Deployment Group and the individual congregations.
 These are short, succinct descriptions of the mission to be pursued, and especially as it fits into the broader trajectory of mission in mission districts and in the Presbytery.
 In some cases, the individual congregations have taken the lead; in other cases it has been finely balanced; and in other cases, the representatives have taken the lead.
-As mentioned above, some of these are a work in progress and will in due course be used to expand, update and strengthen the plan.
-In every instance, however, the dialogue between the regional and the local has been and will be emphasised and honoured.
+In every instance, however, the dialogue between the regional and the local has been emphasised and honoured.